McLargo/pre-commit-lecture/README.md

 ### Caveants

 - `pre-commit` only runs in the staging area, so you need to add the files to the staging area before running `git commit`.
+Only applicable on stage commit.
-- If you add `pre-commit` or a new hook in a started project, you need to manually execute `pre-commit run -all` to make sure hooks are executed in all files to detected issues.
+- If you add `pre-commit` in a started project, or a new hook to your list, you need to manually execute `pre-commit run -all` to make sure hooks are executed in all files to detect issues.
 - `pre-commit` uses a different virtualenv, so new dependencies are installed in the pre-commit virtualenv.
 This may cause some issues with the dependencies versions, in case you have different versions in your project/local and in the